popcorn-official/pop-api/README.md

  $ npm install --save pop-api
 ```

+## Documentation

+For further documentation you can check the `./manual` or generate it localy
+with `npm run docs`.

 ## Usage

 For your basic setup you have to create a controller which will handle the